A visit to the isolated monastry of Montserrat in mountainous northern Catalonia is simply unforgettable.

 In pre-Christian times, the Romans built a temple to Venus in the area.
 Montserrat’s spiritual significance can be traced to reports of bright lights and heavenly visions in about 880.

-Today, the Santa Maria de Montserrat sits like an eagle’s nest clinging to the side of a 700 meter cliff, reached by road, cable car and funicular railway.
+Today, the Santa Maria de Montserrat sits like an eagle’s nest clinging to the side of a 700 meter cliff.
+Yet, it is surprisingly ‘age-friendly’, with only a few places that have any restricted accessibility.

 Over the centuries, the site has also been the subject of many strange stories, including one that claims the mountains are hollow, hiding a lake that can only be reached through a door inside the monastery.